Jack Joyce (horse trainer): Injury

 Kicked By Bucking Horse.
 Operated on same night.
 Gave up by doctors.
 Had 2 bones taken out of head.
 In Hospital 27 days and the worst of it all, I lost my curls and now can't cop any swell dames.

 Personal life and death

 John E. Joyce died in Albany, New York, on June 16, 1934, after several years of illness.
-His first wife, Grace Gaylord, had died in 1906, just six years after their marriage.
+He and his first wife, Grace Gaylord, divorced in 1906, just six years after their marriage.
 From this union there was one daughter, Evelyn.
 Two years later Jack remarried, this time to Viola Mary Carey, with whom he had three children, John (Jack), Violet, and Maude.
 His widow and four children survived him.
 His funeral was from St. Vincent de Paul's Church in Albany with burial in St. Agnes Cemetery.

 During his stay in Denmark he had a daughter out of wedlock: Eva Lillian (1919–1962).
 The mother was Edith Mary Johanne Brandt.
 Eva was adopted by Anton and Anne Margrethe Christensen but knew that Jack Joyce was her father.